geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Things to watch for in this area are [immer](https://github.com/mweststrate/immer) and [unstated](https://github.com/jamiebuilds/unstated).

 I still do not have the definitive answer to the question of state management in a React application.
-Remember there are no silver bullet and be careful when you design your frontend architecture early on.
+Remember there are no silver bullets and be careful when you design your frontend architecture early on.

 ## REST